 But you don’t need to take a gamble when deciding where to work next – if you know how to ask the right questions of your potential new employer.

-Here are some tips on navigating the recruitment and interview process to help you know if your next employer is a good fit.
+When considering a new employer or job offer, it's important to consider factors like company culture, job responsibilities, compensation, work-life balance, growth opportunities, and company stability.
+Here are some tips on navigating the recruitment and interview process to help you know if your next employer is a good fit and if the job offer is right for you.

 Interviewing for a new job can be a nerve-racking experience.
 However, an interview can also be an opportunity for you to understand more about your prospective employer.